 Introduction to Docker Alternatives

 Functions as a virtual machine.
 The difference is in how it runs.
-Docker does not create a virtual operating system, but it ships all the components required to run the application along with the code.
-This optimizes the performance and minimizes the size and the speed required to run the application.
+Docker does not create a virtual operating system but ships all the components required to run the application along with the code.
+This optimizes the performance and minimizes the size and the speed needed to run the application.

 This tool is beneficial to both developers as well as administrators.
-Hence it is an important part of DevOps toolchain.
+Hence it is an important part of the DevOps toolchain.
 The developer now doesn’t have to worry about the environment where his code would run.
-Hence a developer can focus on writing effective and efficient codes.
-Docker gives the operations team the flexibility and also brings down the number of systems required since it has a comparatively smaller footprint and lower overhead.
+Therefore a developer can focus on writing effective and efficient codes.
+Docker gives the operations team flexibility and reduces the number of systems required since it has a smaller footprint and lower overhead.

 What are the Pros and Cons of Docker?